onera/Maia/doc/maia_pytree/basic.rst

 Accessing to the different attributes of a node with the ``[]`` operator is possible but error-prone.
-Consequently, we advice the user to use the available get and set functions:
+Consequently, we advice the user to use the available getters and setters:

 .. autosummary::
   ~maia.pytree.get_name